 This program uses federal funds to provide eligible students with up to 19 hours a week of paid employment.
 You must use the FAFSA (Free Application for Federal Student Aid) to apply for this program.

-Apply early, because there are only a limited number of positions.
+Do this early, because there are a limited number of positions available each term.

 While you are in this program, you must be taking at least six units and demonstrate satisfactory academic progress as described on our Maintaining Eligibility webpage.

-District-Funded Student Jobs
+Other Student Jobs

-Student Pay Levels and Positions
+Student Pay Levels

 You must record your hours worked each day, using the time sheet.
 Then submit the time sheet for approval at the end of each month – no later than the last work day of the month.
 You should check online to make sure the time sheet has been approved or returned for corrections.